jclarkin/jclarkin.github.io/_posts/2015-02-19-peri-mortem.md

 * Positive morale
 * Introduces new practices to the team

-We iterated on the Morale item as it was vague and difficult to identify in a new hire.
-We replaced it with _Personality_ focusing on _good communicating & teaching_ and _passionate about software craftsmanship_.
+We iterated on the _Morale_ item as it was vague and difficult to identify in a new hire.
+We replaced it with _Personality_ focusing on _good communicating & teaching_ and _passionate about software craftsmanship_

 ![Skills Refined](../assets/PeriMortem-SkillsRefined.jpg)

 We discussed if there are people we already knew that might make good additions to the team.

 > _"If you don't try you have already failed"_